cp2004/OctoPrint-WLED/README.md

   - Print success
   - Print failed
   - Print paused
+- Displaying printing progress
 - Highly configurable settings
 - Easy to use UI
 - ... and more!

-**This project is under early development, please be patient as bugs are fixed and features are added!**
+**This project is still under development, please be patient as bugs are fixed and features are added!**

 ## Setup

 ### Compatibility

 This plugin will only install on Python 3 systems.
-For a guide to upgrading (it's easy!), please see the [blog post (octoprint.org)](https://octoprint.org/blog/2020/09/10/upgrade-to-py3/).
+For a guide to upgrading (it's easy!), please see my [blog post (octoprint.org)](https://octoprint.org/blog/2020/09/10/upgrade-to-py3/).

 In addition, I can also only guarantee compatibility with OctoPrint 1.5.0 and newer.
-The icons definitely won't work in older versions.
-Please update!

 ### Install